-Since 1987, CDC’s coordinated school health (CSH) approach has been the blueprint for integrating health-promoting practices in the school setting.
-CSH programs have helped to establish policies and practices in states, districts, and schools across the nation, and will see continued success within the expanded Whole School, Whole Community, Whole Child (WSCC) model.
+Since 1987, the Coordinated School Health approach has been the blueprint for promoting healthy practices in a school setting.
+CSH programs have helped to establish policies and practices in states, districts and schools throughout the nation.

 Whole School, Whole Community, Whole Child Components: